Privacy and Cost

 This includes any information provided to your Overseas Student Health Cover (OSHC).
 It is important to protect your privacy and not share any of your OSHC policy account details, including log in and passwords with anyone.
 The cost to access health care will depend on you OSHC policy.
 Basic OSHC covers visits to the doctor, some hospital treatment, limited pharmaceuticals, ambulance cover, some prosthetic devices and access to private hospitals and day surgeries.

-Most reproductive health services can be provided by a General Practitioner (GP)/Doctor, Family Planning Clinic or Sexual Health Clinic.
-Each General Practitioner /doctor or service has different fees.
+Most reproductive health services can be provided by a GP/Doctor, Family Planning Clinic or Sexual Health Clinic.
+Each GP/doctor or service has different fees.
 Specialised reproductive health care is provided in a hospital (public or private) setting.
 The cost involved will depend on your OSHC policy.
 In most cases, OSHC will cover a good proportion of the costs.

-Contact your OSHC provider for further information.
-If you are a UQ Student you can visit a GP/Doctor at a UQ Health Clinic for no cost.
-In addition, most OSHC providers have a network of direct-billing GPs allowing for appointments with no out of pocket cost.
+It is best to contact your OSHC provider for further information.
+If you are a UQ Student you can visit a GP/Doctor at a UQ Health Clinic for no cost using your Allianz Care OSHC.
+In addition, most OSHC providers have a network of direct-billing GPs allowing for appointments with no out-of-pocket cost.
+At UQ, you can visit Student Central (Building 42) to chat with a staff from Allianz Care Australia during Monday to Friday (9am to 3pm).
+Visit Allianz OSHC Campus locations and times here for more details.

 Remember it is important to know that seeking support is ok.
 Seeking support early can help relieve stress and worry, and help improve your overall wellbeing by giving you more control over your health.